shrmtmt/Japan-Meteorological-Agency-Weather-Forecast/README.md

     - overview_forecast_yyyyMM_{Region code}.csv
   - Region code: almost same as above, but '010000' is not included）

-No prior permission is required to use the weather forecast and precipitation probability data on this site.
+You don't need any prior permission to use the weather forecast and precipitation probability data on this site.
 Please feel free to use the data.
-When citing data in a paper or text, please state "CC BY-SA 4.0 Source: Japan Meteorological Agency Archive: Shiro Matsumoto" or the like.
-If your research can be made public, it would be greatly appreciated if you could inform me after that you published.
+If your research can be made public, I would greatly appreciate it if you could inform me via issue comments after you publish.